Veronica Geng

-Veronica Geng (January 10, 1941 – December 24, 1997) was an American fiction writer, critic, and magazine editor.
+Veronica Geng (January 10, 1941 – December 24, 1997) was an American humorist, critic, and magazine editor.

 Life

 Geng was born in Atlanta, Georgia, raised in Philadelphia and attended the University of Pennsylvania.
 She died in New York City of brain cancer, aged 56.

 Literary career

 Geng was an influential and acclaimed humorist who typically wrote short stories and essays.
 The Los Angeles Times called her "a brilliant contributor to The New Yorker and the quirky dark lady of Manhattan's literary scene, celebrated for her deadpan essays and revolving-door sex life."
 The New York Times said that Geng "carried on in the tradition of S.J.
 Perelman."